Medically reviewed by Drugs.com. Last updated on Sep 12, 2019.

 • Ocular disease: Use with caution in patients with intraocular inflammation, aphakic patients, pseudophakic patients with a torn posterior lens capsule, or patients with risk factors for macular edema.

 • Pediatric: Use in pediatric patients is not recommended due to possible safety issues of increased pigmentation following long-term use.

 Intraocular pressure; regularly examine patients who develop increased iris pigmentation

 Adverse events have been observed in animal reproduction studies.
 Effective contraception during treatment is recommended for women of childbearing potential.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience stinging, itching, blurred vision, eye redness, eyelash changes, cough, common cold symptoms, dry eyes, or headache.
-Have patient report immediately to prescriber signs of a urinary tract infection (hematuria, burning or painful urination, polyuria, fever, lower abdominal pain, or pelvic pain), shortness of breath, vision changes, severe eye irritation, eye pain, eye discharge, eyelid changes, or eye discoloration (HCAHPS).
+Have patient report immediately to prescriber signs of a urinary tract infection (blood in the urine, burning or painful urination, polyuria, fever, lower abdominal pain, or pelvic pain), shortness of breath, vision changes, severe eye irritation, eye pain, eye discharge, eyelid changes, or eye discoloration (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.